FrancescaPeru/project-site/report.md

 Among the churches in Piazza Santo Stefano that form part of the Basilica, we choose _Chiesa del Crocifisso_, and by analyzing its RDF page, we noticed that among the missing information there is the saint to whom it is dedicated.

-We asked the LLMs to find the saint to whom the Chiesa del Crocifisso is dedicated with the zeroshot prompting technique.
+We asked the LLMs to find the saint to whom the Chiesa del Crocifisso is dedicated with the **zeroshot prompting technique**.
 According to our investigations, we discovered that it is dedicated to San Giovanni Battista.
-* Question: To whom is dedicated Chiesa del Crocifisso in Piazza Santo Stefano in Bologna?
+* Question: _To whom is dedicated Chiesa del Crocifisso in Piazza Santo Stefano in Bologna?_

 INSERT FOTO